-THE THE STREET STREET STREET STREET STREET STREET STREET STREET can abruptly develop respiratory arrest and either-die or develop permanent brain damage.
-The permanent brain damage can include pituitary infarction with resultant central diabetes insipidus and mellitus, a syndrome not previously described in children.'
-The incidence of postoperative hyponatraemia in children (0.34%) was less than in adults (1.4%).121 However. among paediatric patients who developed symptomatic hyponatraemia the incidence of permanent brain damage was substantially higher than in adults.121 Both the types of surgery and gender distribution among our 16 patients (table) were the same as the most common operations and gender distribution in the United States as a whole, no and thus our 16 patients were representative of the spectrum of elective paediatric surgical patients.
+These cases show that generally healthy children with symptomatic hyponatraemia (101-123 mmol/l) can abruptly develop respiratory arrest and either die or develop permanent brain damage.
+The permanent brain damage can include pituitary infarction with resultant central diabetes insipidus and mellitus, a syndrome not previously described in children.
+The incidence of postoperative hyponatraemia in children (0.34%) was less than in adults (1-4%).121 However, among paediatric patients who developed symptomatic hyponatraemia the incidence of permanent brain damage was substantially higher than in adults.-Both the types of surgery and gender distribution among our 16 patients (table) were the same as the most common operations and gender distribution in the United States as a whole,20 and thus our 16 patients were representative of the spectrum of elective paediatric surgical patients.

 The hyponatraemia in these children seems to have been caused by extensive extrarenal loss of electrolyte containing fluids and intravenous replacement with hypotonic fluids (table) in the presence of antidiuretic hormone activity.
-Increased plasma concentrations of antidiuretic hormone are usually found in both children and adults with hyponatraemia," 12-14 16 26 and the hormone has multiple cerebral and vascular effects which can impair the ability of the brain to adapt to hyponatraemia.2724 However, the genesis of hyponatraemia in children is usually different from that in adults.
-In adults there has often been administration of very large quantities of intravenous fluid (net retention 63 ml/kg per day in adults v 28 ml/kg per day in children; p<0.01)35 or diuretic induced loss of A second there was cerebral oedema and herniation on the cations.
-It is important to recognise that in children, gross examination of the brain.
-The brain weight when there is substantial extrarenal loss of electrolytes, (unfixed) in six patients (three male, three semale) a minimal positive balance of hypotonic sluid can lead whose mean age was 3.8 years was 1354 (95) g.
-For to fatal hyponatraemia.
-Another major factor which comparison, the normal brain weight in men is 1450 g, may have contributed to the high morbidity among in women 1250 g, in 4-5 year; old boys: 1300 g, and in these children was the virtual absence of timely 4-5 year old girls 1150 g.23 Thus brain weight was a treatment in the presence of obvious symptoms.
-1111 in 117 increased by more than 10% above control values for Furthermore, the types of operations and the clinical children of the age range studied.
-That transtentorial oconditions in this patient population were similar to quite low.
+Increased plasma concentrations of antidiuretic hormone are usually found in both children and adults with hyponatraemia,912-14 16 26 and the hormone has multiple cerebral and vascular effects which can impair the ability of the brain to adapt to hyponatraemia.2721 However, the genesis of hyponatraemia in children is usually different from that in adults.
+In adults there has often been administration of very large quantities of intravenous fluid (net retention 63 ml/kg per day in adults v 28 ml/kg per day in children; p<0.01)35 or diuretic induced loss of cations.2629 It is important to recognise that in children, when there is substantial extrarenal loss of electrolytes, a minimal positive balance of hypotonic fluid can lead to fatal hyponatraemia.
+Another major factor which may have contributed to the high morbidity among these children was the virtual absence of timely treatment in the presence of obvious symptoms.
+10 11 16 17 Furthermore, the types of operations and the clinical conditions in this patient population were similar to those most common in the United States.20 Thus the index of suspicion for electrolyte disorders in generally healthy children undergoing elective surgery may be quite low.